 Where to Go in the Midwest: Traverse City, MI

 With sugar-sand beaches, towering dunes and Caribbean blue water, you’ll feel like you’re on vacation at the ocean without having left the Midwest in Traverse City.
 In many ways it’s the same, but with a freshwater twist!
 Traverse City is also a big foodie destination, with many breweries and wineries on tap.

 Where to Stay: Tamarack Lodge

-Where to Go in the West: Santa Cruz, Calif.
+Where to Go in the West: Santa Cruz, CA

 Where to Stay: Hampton Inn Santa Cruz